Rasshua/Transferring-WP-site-to-new-hosting/README.md

 ![create-databasel](https://github.com/Rasshua/Transferring-WP-site-to-new-hosting/blob/main/assets/create-database.png)

-Note Database name, User name and Password for future using in site configuration phase.
+Make a note of Database name, User name and Password for future using in site configuration phase.

 2. Connect to new database via PhpMyAdmin: